-Where did it all start for you Kev, was there a defining moment when you said “I want to do that” was it watching a band or hearing a song ?
+Where did it all start for you Kev, was there a defining moment when you said “I want to do that” ?
 ‘That’s easy, it can be summed up in one album…Age of Atlantic ! a 70’s compilation album featuring the likes of MC5, Iron Butterfly but mostly listened to the two tracks by Led Zeppelin!
 You can imagine the effect of hearing all of those bands on one album, at the tender age of 12 years old on a poor boy from Hackney !

 It inspired me to nick the album from a record store, take it home and play it to death’.

 When did you start playing gigs and what venues did you play ?
 ‘My first ever gig was playing french horn in a brass chamber ensemble at a girls boarding school in Yorkshire – yes really !
 I’ve never been so nervous but the lure of rock n’roll had me in its grip from that day, the girls and music, yep what a combination haha’.